Methane Gas Leak

 Methane Gas Air Purifiers

 If you have a methane gas leak you will need an advanced air filtration system to effectively remove the gases.
-HEPA filters are not effective for gas removal as the gases will simply pass through the HEPA filter fibers.
+HEPA filter based media is not effective for gas removal as the gases will simply pass through the the filter fibers.
 Activated carbon alone is also not very effective.
 What you need is additional gas phase media to adsorb methane gas.

 We have developed a proprietary filter media to give you a complete solution.
-This carbon material is used in our mod HEPA air purifiers and are needed to remove methane, sulfur and other dangerous gases.
+This carbon material is used in our mod+ air purifiers and are needed to remove methane, sulfur and other dangerous gases.

 An advantage to our filters is that they have a lot of surface area that is needed for removal but we do this in a way that minimizes the air flow resistance.
 This gives you more air flow and less noise to cover larger rooms.
 It also provides more air changes to filter your air more often producing better results.